 2.1 Around each bean is a white, mucilaginous coating

-heat of fermentation.
-Nowadays the beans are put in fermentation boxes, "sweatboxes", soon
+Nowadays, the beans are put in fermentation boxes, "sweat boxes", soon

-after removal because the beans begin to germinate as soon as the fruit
+after removal because the beans begin to germinate as soon

-yeasts, Saccharomyces sp., settle on the sugary
+occurring yeasts, Saccharomyces sp., settle on the sugary

 On the second day of fermentation, the temperature may reach 43oC,